Mayuresh333GIT/Project24NOV/README.md

 # Carbon Footprint Calculator
 This is an project that I made using an module in python called streamlit.
 It's main functionality is to tell the user their total CO2 emissions per year based on their daily activities so that they become more surrounding conscious than they ever were.
+Features: User inputs their daily activities such as Transportation, Electricity, etc. and gets the total CO2 emission and suggetions as the output.
+Technologies/Tools Used: The tools used in this project is an module in Python programming language called "Streamlit".
+Steps to install & run the project: It is advised that one should use VS Code for viewing this project and should download the streamlit module or package by putting exactly this in the terminal: python -m pip install streamlit
+Instructions For Testing: The user should follow the instructions above and put the Source Code below in VS Code and click the run icon.

+SOURCE CODE:
 import streamlit as st
 EMISSIONFACTORS={"India":{
 "Transportation": 0.20,